 In order to register, you will need to provide information about your organization, including your EIN, use cases, sample messages, and responsible contacts.
 Your account manager and onboarding team will ensure that your organization gets properly set up.

 There is a small one-time fee for registration.
 Additionally, there are quarterly fees associated with an organization's use case -- typically between $6 and $30 per quarter.
 In most cases, Prompt.io will pass these through to customers.
-We will communicate clearly with you regarding registration and work with you to ensure compliance with the new rules and regulations.
+We will communicate clearly with you regarding registration and work with you to ensure compliance regarding new rules and regulations.

-On registration, your organization will be given a vetting score known as your RISQ score (Routine Information and Services Quality) based on your organization's profile and use case.
+Upon registration, your organization will be given a vetting score known as a RISQ score (Routine Information and Services Quality) based on your organization's profile and use case.
 Maximum throughput and daily limits on the number of texts that can be sent can be dependent on this score.
 Throughput can be up to 30 times faster than the limits that were typical prior to the arrival of 10DLC.
 While for some use cases there may be daily limits imposed, 10DLC will mostly alleviate any need for multiple outbound phone numbers -- vetted traffic will get very high deliverability.

 10DLC has no impact on toll free or short code traffic.
 If your organization utilizes these types of texting channels, there is no need to register.